lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     - `String`: The content is a generic UTF8 string.
     - `Address`: The content is an address.
     - `Keccak256`: The content is an keccak256 32 bytes hash.
-    - `AssetURI`: The content is bytes containing the following format:
+    - `AssetURL`: The content is bytes containing the following format:
         - `bytes4(keccak256('hashFunctionName'))` + `bytes32(assetHash)` + `utf8ToHex('ipfs://QmQ2CN2VUdb5nVAz28R47aWP6BjDLPGNJaSBniBuZRs3Jt')`
         - Hash function bytes4 see below
-    - `JSONURI`: The content is bytes containing the following format:
+    - `JSONURL`: The content is bytes containing the following format:
         - `bytes4(keccak256('hashFunctionName'))` + `bytes32(jsonHash)` + `utf8ToHex('ipfs://QmQ2CN2VUdb5nVAz28R47aWP6BjDLPGNJaSBniBuZRs3Jt')`
         - Hash function bytes4 see below
-    - `URI`: The content is an URI encoded as UTF8 string.
+    - `URL`: The content is an URL encoded as UTF8 string.
     - `Markdown`: The content is structured Markdown mostly encoded as UTF8 string.
     - `0x134...`: If the value type is a specific hash than the return value is expected to equal that hash (This is used for specific e.g. `LSP4Type`).
 - `valueType`: The type the content MUST be decoded with.